Virtual Education Software (VESi)

 Virtual Education Software Company (VESi) of Spokane, Washington, was founded in 1991.
 VESi provides affordable, user-friendly computer-based instruction to K-12 educators.
+Courses are also tablet compatible, making it easy for students to recertify anytime, anywhere with reliable, stable online access.
 Currently, VESi courses offered by CMU are for 2-3 hours of graduate credit.
 VESi provides course materials and faculty.

 CMU Graduate Credit

 Students who wish to receive graduate credit for VESi course(s) must complete an application/registration obtained by mail, fax, or online (http://www.virtualeduc.com/cmu/).
 Course credit may be applied to professional core courses, as determined by the Director of Graduate Studies.
 NOTE: Students may not apply more than eight (8) VESi credit hours towards their graduate program.

 Students who wish to receive a continuing education certificate upon completion of the course must complete an application obtained by mail, fax or online (http://www.virtualeduc.com/cmu/) .
 Continuing Education Certification (CEC) numbers and Continuing Education Units (CEUs) are detailed in the chart and in "VESi Course Descriptions" listed below.

 $750 ([$290 x 2] + $30 fees + $140 VESi fees)

 $1055 ([$290 x 3] + $45 fees + $140 VESi fees)

 $290 ($150 student tuition & fees & $140 VESi fees)